v923z/micropython-usermod/docs/source/usermods_09.rst

 implemented, they will never be called.
 We have to attach them to the class, so that the interpreter knows what is to do, when we try to access ``c.x``.
-This act of attaching the function happens in the type definition of the class: we equate the ``.attr`` member of the structure with our ``propertyclass_attr`` functions, so that the interpreter can fill in the three arguments.
+This act of attaching the function happens in the type definition of the class: we add a new pair to our type definition.
+By adding ``atty`` and its callback function which is ``propertyclass_attr`` the interpreter can fill in the three arguments.
+The first argument is the class instance, the second argument is the name of the property, and the third argument is the return value of the function that is going to be called, when querying for the property.

 And with that, we are ready to compile the code.